llbit/chunky-docs/docs/your_first_render.md

 ![Chunky Chunks](https://i.imgur.com/RqaVU7R.png)

-Select the correct dimension using the buttons on the right, then highlight the chunks you want to be loaded in the render.
+Select the correct dimension using the buttons on the right, then select the chunks you want to be loaded in the render.

 - Left click a chunk to select / unselect the chunk
 - Shift click + drag to select a rectangular area